koute/pinky/README.md

 a single trait (see `nes/src/testsuite.rs`).

 The `nes` contains the emulator itself. `mos6502` has the 6502 interpreter, which could be useful for emulating other 6502-based machines.
-The `libretro-backend` is a work-in-progress Rust binding to the libretro API.

 ## There are already hundreds of NES emulators out there; why another?